ashleyelder/top_three_colours/README.md

 At the basic level, goroutines are easy to implement and have separate running activities.
 But to get more complicated functionality and having them line up to communicate is more challenging.

+Also, tests are executed as goroutines as well.

 ---

 ## Learnings